 You must commence a qualifying trade.
 A qualifying trade does not include:

-e) A trade of a “service company” that would be subject to a professional companies profits surcharge as per S441 TCA.
+- A trade of a “service company” that would be subject to a professional companies profits surcharge as per S441 TCA.
 Effectively, the “service companies” that do not qualify for this tax relief include close companies (5 or fewer shareholders/ directors) whose businesses consist of the carrying on of a profession or the provision of professional services, or of exercising an office or employment.
-These “service companies” also include businesses that provide services to professionals such as an accountancy or solicitor firms.
+These “service companies” also include businesses that provide services to professionals such as accountancy or legal firms.